 2. Don’t use 1-on-1 meetings for status updates

 Status updates are necessary between managers and team members.
 Plus, they’re a comfortable, familiar topic.
-For these reasons, they can easily become the focal point of 1-on-1s.
+For these reasons, they can easily become the focal point of 1-on-1 meetings.
 Don’t let this happen!

 Managers are always being advised to give feedback to their reports and talk about career goals frequently instead of saving it all for the annual review.
 Guess what?
-1-on-1s are a perfect time to have those conversations.
+1-on-1 meetings are a perfect time to have those conversations.

 Project updates should (ideally) happen via some non-meeting alternative: email, Jira issues, chat, or a good old-fashioned desk drive-by.
 If there’s something meaty to discuss, like pivots or important decisions, make it the last topic on your 1-on-1 agenda so it doesn’t accidentally overtake the entire meeting.